Best Things to Do in Barcelona This Week

 Local Insider Tips

-• Learn a few basic Catalan phrases – locals will appreciate the effort.
+• Learn a few basic Catalan phrases – locals appreciate the effort!

-• Take advantage of the 'menu del dia' (daily menu) for affordable and delicious lunch options.
+• Take advantage of the 'Menu del Dia' for affordable and delicious lunch options.

 • Be aware of pickpockets, especially in crowded tourist areas.